Caregiving Blog: The Four Stages of Caregiving for Elderly Parents

-	The Home Stretch is the time where difficult and heart-rendering decisions may have to be made about care.
-Elderly parents should make their wishes clear about life-extending treatment and planning for end of life care decisions.
+The Home Stretch is the time when difficult and heart-rendering decisions may have to be made about care.
+Elderly parents should make their wishes clear about life-extending treatment and planning for end-of-life care decisions.
 Adult children may disagree—but have the responsibility to honor the wishes of a parent who wants to avoid extended care.

 The stages of caregiving provide a guideline for caregivers and elderly adults to identify the transition of aging to needing more daily care.
 As we age health issues advance.
 Planning and making decisions about medical care is important so that family caregivers know how to help elderly parents and spouses.

 While this time of life can be challenging, caregivers who are more informed and educated can be better advocates for elderly parents through the stages of caregiving.